puffscoin/ethereumjs-wallet/README.md

 - `r` - Block size for the underlying hash.
 Defaults to 8.
 - `p` - Parallelization factor.
 Defaults to 1.

-The following settings are favoured by the Go Ethereum implementation and we default to the same:
+The following settings are favoured by the go-puffscoin implementation and we default to the same:
 - `kdf`: `scrypt`
 - `dklen`: `32`
 - `n`: `262144`